velisanri/velisanri/README.md

 - 👋 Hi, I’m @velisanri
 - I am a 3rd year computer engineering student at Karamanoğlu Mehmet Bey University.
+- Now I am improving myself in the field of backend with Javascript,MySQL(MongoDB),NodeJs,ExpressJs
-I am actively learning C and C++.
+- Also, I know C and C++ at an average level.